DilanCF/CMSC412_notes/lecture/Lecture06.md

 ![Alt text](img/Lecture06/image-32.png)

-Can a reciever reader read the buffer without the producer having placed anything in it?
+Can a receiver reader read the buffer without the producer having placed anything in it?

 * N OMEGALUL